jackyzengl/GRID/README.md

 ## Predict from a checkpoint
-This will not train any models, but directly predict results from the checkpoint.
+This will not train any models but directly predict results from the checkpoint.

 The checkpoint file path requires a ```hparams.cfg``` or ```hparams.yaml``` at related path ```checkpoints/../..``` Typically, ```hparams.yaml``` is generated automatically when running ```train.py```.